 The day before I want to serve my beans, I soak the beans in cold water and let them sit overnight.
 In the morning, I drain any liquid that remains and cover them again with water and 1 tablespoon kosher salt and bring to a boil and then simmer for 1 hour.
 (This step is NOT necessary, but certainly makes the beans more tender than if I chose not to boil them and just soaked them.)
 Once the beans are cooked, into my bean crock they go and I add in all the magic ingredients.
 Note: You can also cook dried beans in 30 minutes using the Instant Pot–directions here.

 I use bacon in my recipe.
 Why?
 Papa did and it is good.
 You can omit the bacon for delicious vegetarian baked beans.
 I have done it many times.
 But because I am not a vegetarian, I let the bacon remain 🙂

 So get out your bean crock (or oven proof dish) and be ready to WOW everyone with the best maple baked beans they ever had.

 Oh, one more thing…one more VERY important thing: You must not serve maple baked beans with utensils, they are to be eaten with plain potato chips (preferably from a yellow bag).
 I know that sounds horrible, but trust me when you eat THESE beans with potato chips, you may skip the burgers, the sides, and ALL the desserts (at least at times I do).

 Old Fashioned Baked Beans

-- 3 cups dried navy beans soaked overnight (or cooked in Instant Pot)
+- 3 cups dried navy beans or pinto beans soaked overnight (or cooked in Instant Pot)

 - 1 tablespoon kosher salt